Ulli-H/Project03_James_Bond_movies/README.md

 ## Organization

-Our repository has:
- - directory containing CSV files (original download and edited)
+The repository contains a directory with the CSV files (original download and edited).

 ## Links

 The links to repository, presentation slides: